Deepika Amin

 Deepika Amin (born Deepika Deshpande) is an Indian actress who appears in Hindi films.
 She is known for her roles in the films Fan, Raanjhanaa and Humpty Sharma Ki Dulhania.
 She has also worked in the TV shows Farmaan and Tashn-e-Ishq.

-Early life
+Early life and education

 Deepika Amin was born Deepika Deshpande in Mumbai in a Maharashtrian family.
 Her paternal grandfather was the Sahitya Akademi Award-winning Marathi poet Atmaram Ravaji Deshpande.
 Her paternal grandmother Kusumavati Deshpande, was a writer of Marathi literature and also a professor of English Literature in Nagpur University.

 Her father Ulhas Deshpande was an Air Vice Marshal in Indian Air Force.
 Her mother Kshama Deshpande is a Kathak dancer and disciple of the Kathak maestro Gopi Krishna.

 She grew up in Delhi, attending school in Loreto Convent and studying economics (Hons) in Lady Shri Ram College for Women, Delhi University.

-She lives with her husband and daughter in Mumbai.